venice1200/MiSTer_tty2oled/README.md

 **Arduino**
 The Arduino receives the transfered Corename.
-If the Corename is within a list of known Names the correspondig picture is shown.
+If the Corename is within a list of known Names the corresponding picture is shown.
 ![TGFX16](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/TGFX16.jpg?raw=true)

-If the Corename is unknown just the corename is shown.
+If the Corename is unknown just the Corename is shown.
 ![Astrocade](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/Astrocade.jpg?raw=true)

-The used font for the Text can be chosen from a [list of fonts](https://github.com/olikraus/u8g2/wiki/fntlistall).
+The used font for the Text can be changed.
+See [list of fonts](https://github.com/olikraus/u8g2/wiki/fntlistall) for all in the Library included fonts.
 The Text or Picture on the Display is only updated if the received Corename has changed.

 The following Corenames are (currently) identified and an dedicated or generic Picture is shown.